sarahstrong314/MCR3U/README.md

  * How to rationalize radical expressions

 4. Exponential Functions
+ * How to recognize exponential functions
  * How to sketch exponential functions
- * How to solve exponential equations
  * How to apply exponential growth and decay

 5. Trigonometry